slowernews/hamster-system/README.md

 - project scope: **[ ]**

-        Resuming, inside:
+        Inside:

         {inbox} there aren't permanent folders, just temporary stuff.
         {current} there are 2 folders: [personal], [work] {archive} there are 2 folders with archive symbol: +[personal], +[work]

-        Inside these 2 folders with project scopes we will store the project folders.
+        Inside these 2 folders with project scopes we will store our projects.

 ===
-####Project folders organization:
+####Project folders:

-**# bundle @ project . subproject - folder - nested folder**
+*# bundle @ project . subproject - folder - nested folder*

 - bundle of projects (inspired in twitter hashtag): **#**